Alice Mitchell: Murder of Freda Ward

 Freda Ward was with her older sister Jo Ward and her friend Christina Purnell in Memphis when Alice slashed Freda with George Mitchell's razor.
 Freda, Jo, and Christina were heading towards the river to board the steamboat Ora Lee to head to Golddust.
 After following them in a wagon, driven by her friend Lillie Johnson, Alice saw Freda and walked over to her on thawing ice.
 Alice took the razor she had purchased to assist in her growing a mustache for her planned elopement with Freda from her pocket and slashed Freda across her face.
 Jo tried to protect Freda by attacking Alice with an umbrella, but the attack was not successful.
 Angered by the umbrella, Alice sliced Jo's collarbone.
 Freda, bleeding and disoriented, was finally killed by Alice with a deep slice across her throat.
 After killing Freda, Alice went back to the wagon and told Lillie Johnson what she had done and expressed a desire to kill herself.
 Lillie said she should go home to her mother and confess instead, which they did.
 Later, both she and Alice were arrested.
 Lillie was suspected of knowing Alice's plans ahead of time but did nothing to prevent it.
 Lillie was released on bond but Alice had to remain in jail.

 Alice was tried that summer and declared "presently insane," meaning that she was insane before the murder.
 According to her own testimony, Alice killed Freda because if they could not get married, then there was no reason for either of them to live and no one should marry Freda if she could not.
 All charges were dropped against Lillie Johnson and Alice was ordered to Western State Hospital for the Insane located at Bolivar, Tennessee.
 She died there in 1898.

 The case, which was exploited by sensationalist press, focused attention on the sexual attachments of women and drew out discussions of lesbianism into the public discourse.
 The case was headlined as "A Very Unnatural Crime" across the country.
 The case influenced the popular literature of the era which began to depict lesbians as "murderous" and "masculine".
 One identity that came to be thought of lesbians was the "mannish lesbian" creating dialogue of gender expression.

 The case history produced by Mitchell's defense describes her as "a regular tomboy."
 In the courtroom, Alice Mitchell was presented as "insane" by her attorneys and her trial was not tried in criminal court but for questioning of lunacy.

 This story was featured on Investigation Discovery's Deadly Women.

-Mitchell's story is the subject of the book Alice + Freda Forever by Alexis Coe, which is being adapted into a film directed by Jennifer Kent, and scheduled for release in 2020.
+Mitchell's story is the subject of the book Alice + Freda Forever by Alexis Coe, which is being adapted into a film directed by Jennifer Kent.